Troublor/darcher-go-ethereum/README.md

 Automated builds are available for stable releases and the unstable master branch.
 Binary archives are published at https://geth.ethereum.org/downloads/.

+## Additional Utility Functions in Geth Console

+- `miner.mineBlocks(numberOfBlocks)`: Mine a certain number of blocks
+- `miner.mineWhenTx()`: Watch for new submitted transactions, mine blocks when there are transactions in the txpool.
+Stop watching by `miner.stop()`
+- `miner.mineTx(txHash)`: Mine blocks to include the specific transaction, excluding all other transactions.
+- `miner.mineBlockInterval(milliseconds)`: Mine blocks periodically at some time interval.
+Stop mining by `miner.stop()`
+- `miner.stop()`: Immediately stop mining.

 ## Building the source

 For prerequisites and detailed build instructions please read the [Installation Instructions](https://github.com/ethereum/go-ethereum/wiki/Building-Ethereum) on the wiki.